aeszyman/athletes-of-piety/syllabus.md

 | Annotated Bibliography and Outline | March 25 |
 | Final Research Paper | April 8 |

 The instructor will give students detailed feedback on each paper.
 Students will then have a week to revise and resubmit.
+If you need more time, please let the instructor know your timeline.
 The resubmission of revised papers is optional, but highly recommended.
 # Oral Presentation
 Students will give a fifteen-minute presentation in pairs.
 I will distribute a list of topics from which you can choose.
 # Final Portfolio